 The result can already be previewed by pressing Space (or the button in the project monitor).
 You will see the Napoli directly followed by a Spoon.
 If the timeline cursor is not at the beginning, the project monitor will start playing somewhere in the middle; you can move it by dragging it either on the timeline ruler or in the project monitor.
 If you prefer keyboard shortcuts, Ctrl + Home does the same for the monitor that is activated.
 (Select the if it is not selected yet before using the shortcut.)

 Since after eating comes playing, there is a Billard clip.
 Add it to the timeline as well.
-The first 1.5 seconds nothing happens in the clip, so it should perhaps be cut to avoid the video becoming boring.
+For the first 1.5 seconds nothing happens in the clip, so it should perhaps be cut to avoid the video becoming boring.
 An easy way for this is to move the timeline cursor to the desired position (i.e. the position where you want to cut the video), then drag the left border of the clip when the resize marker appears.
 It will snap in at the timeline cursor when you move close enough.

-To add a transition between eating (the Spoon) and playing billard, the two clips need to overlap.
+To add a transition between eating (the Spoon) and playing billards, the two clips need to overlap.
 To be precise: the second clip should be above or below the first one and end some frames after the second one begins.
-Zooming in until the ticks for single frames appear helps here; it also makes it easy to always have the same transition duration, like five frames in this case.
+Zooming in until the ticks for single frames appear helps here; it also makes it easy to always have the same transition duration, five frames in this case.

 You can zoom in by either using the Ctrl + Mousewheel.
 Kdenlive will zoom to the timeline cursor, so first set it to the position which you want to see enlarged, then zoom in.at the bottom of the Kdenlive window, or with

 Now that the clips overlap, the transition can be added.
 This is done either by right-clicking on the upper clip and choosingor, easier, by clicking the green triangle that appears when you hover the mouse over the lower right corner of the Spoon clip.
-The latter, by default, adds a dissolve transition, which is in this case the best idea anyway since the Spoon is not required for playing anyway.
+The latter, by default, adds a dissolve transition, which is in this case the best idea anyway since the Spoon is not required for playing.

 The dissolve transitions fades the first clip into the second one.
 See also Transition section of the manual.